AmaelMombereau/FinRL-Hybrid/README.md

 ---

-## Model Overview — What the Hybrid Approach Brings
+## Model Overview: What the Hybrid Approach Brings

 This model integrates three complementary layers to make trading more adaptive, interpretable, and robust across changing market conditions.